 Reasons for Choosing Rhinoplasty

 The nose is one of the most prominent facial features, and it plays a significant role in both facial aesthetics and breathing function.
-People choose to get a nose job for all kinds of reasons: dissatisfaction with the nose’s appearance, defects from a poorly healed break, a deviated septum, or even poor facial balance.
+People choose to get a nose job for all kinds of reasons: dissatisfaction with the nose’s appearance, nose tissue overgrowth, defects from a poorly healed break, a deviated septum, or even poor facial balance.
 Rhinoplasty is extremely versatile and can address a wide variety of concerns, both cosmetic and functional.
 Depending on the needs and goals of the patient, a plastic surgeon might:

 - Raise or refine the tip of the nose